lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 **Tree Shaking:** Let's suppose you are using \`bootstrap.css\` in your project, but the home page only uses two types of classes coming from bootstrap \`col-lg-12\` and \`col-md-6\`.
 In this case doesn't make sense to load the whole \`boostrap.css\` file as your page only uses two classes of it, so you make sense to purge all other classes and reduce the bootstrap.css size.

 **Code Splitting:** Let's suppose that you have a huge javascript script called \`main.min.js\`.
-The Home Page depends only on 10% of it, and the about page only uses 7% of it, what if we split this big script into multiple chunks?
-Then the home page would load only the chunk that contains the 10% that it needs, avoiding loading.
-Afterward, when users navigate to About Page the browser will request and load in runtime the other chunk needed by the About Page.\
+The **Home Page** depends only on 10% of it, and the about page only uses 7% of it, what if we split this big script into multiple chunks?
+Then the **Home Page** would load only the chunk that contains the 10% that it needs, avoiding loading.
+Afterward, when users navigate to **About Page** the browser will request and load in runtime the other chunk needed by the **About Page**.\
 \
 This is not a trivial task but you will find techniques/libraries to help you to achieve that.
 Some frameworks like Angular, NextJS, Tailwindcss already handle that by default.
 Bundle tools as webpack can help to achieve that.
 Another cool example is the awesome library <https://purgecss.com/> .
-It analyzes your content and css files and automatically purges any unused css code which helps to reduce the bundle size.
+It analyzes your content and CSS files and automatically purges any unused CSS code which helps to reduce the bundle size.

 \
 **References:**